-On Tuesday, May 8th, the National Council for Behavioral Health hosted briefings on Capitol Hill to highlight the importance of Mental Health First Aid training in helping communities respond to opioid overdoses and other substance use and mental health crises.
+On Tuesday, May 8th, the National Council for Mental Wellbeing hosted briefings on Capitol Hill to highlight the importance of Mental Health First Aid training in helping communities respond to opioid overdoses and other substance use and mental health crises.
 The briefing introduced Congressional staff to Mental Health First Aid’s opioid overdose education and naloxone training component.
 The day’s panel included law enforcement, firefighters/paramedics and community educators from across the U.S. who discussed the impact that Mental Health First Aid has had on their communities and departments.

-In response to the opioid epidemic, Mental Health First Aid recently added an opioid overdose education component to its standard training on recognizing and responding to mental health and substance abuse crises.
+In response to the opioid epidemic, Mental Health First Aid recently added an opioid overdose education component to its standard training on recognizing and responding to mental health and substance use crises.
 The City of Dayton, Ohio, often identified as ground zero of the opioid epidemic, recently piloted Mental Health First Aid’s opioid component.
 Jennifer Cox of Montgomery County Alcohol, Drug Addiction and Mental Health Services, shared that Mental Health First Aid’s curriculum filled a critical community need for more substance use prevention and education.